vesalukkarila/confident-spring-04-thymeleaf/README.md

 Through Model (essentially a map-container) you provide variables to the template.
 Spring injects Model into every @Controller method if specified as parameter.
 Thymeleaf tags have lots of code-like functionalities.

+## Use
+Endpoints for local use:
+- GET "/" optionally "/?username=jeff"
+- GET "/login"
+- POST "login", korjaa kunnolliseksi rajapintadokumentaatioksi